2025 Solar Incentives Guide for Brewster, MA - Tax Credits & Rebates

 Federal Solar Incentives

-Federal solar incentives are likely the first thing that you think of when thinking about solar incentives.
-The Federal Solar Investment Tax Credit, or ITC, is the most commonly known federal solar incentive.
-The ITC provides you with a tax credit for a set percentage of your solar system's cost.
+Federal solar incentives are probably the first thing that comes to mind when thinking about solar incentives.
+You might have heard of the Federal Solar Investment Tax Credit, or ITC.
+The ITC is a tax credit equal to a predetermined percentage of the money you spend on your solar system.

 State & Local Solar Incentives